-Objective Action 3.1 Utilize and comply with a set of financial policies to maintain TVMWD's financial health Adopt financial policies regarding: annual budget and rate making process use of debt accumulation and use of reserves cash management and investments Maintain accreditation of SDLF's "District of Distinction" 3.2 Maintain TVMWD website with useful information Post board agendas, packets and minutes for prior 1 year period and financial &amp; water quality reports for prior 2 year period Promote awareness of water issues Post resources for efficient use of water Post information which is repeatedly requested Maintain SDLF's "District Transparency Certificate of Excellence" 3.3 Be accountable and transparent with major decisions Each staff report will specify the goal/objective achieved with the requested action Comply with state controller's office and CalPERS' requirements for compensation disclosure Comply with TVMWD purchasing policy Obtain board approval as needed for policy changes 3.4 Communicate TVMWD's role in the delivery of water Promote achievement of TVMWD goals and objectives Communicate with target audience the importance of TVMWD (a special district) so the value provided is recognized and supported Coordinate communication efforts with member agencies so they reiterate the benefit provided Develop fact sheet regarding information, projects, etc. to be utilized by staff &amp; board members Provide tours of TVMWD facilities 3.5 Ensure that all of the region's local government policy makers understand TVMWD's role in delivery of water Coordinate communication efforts with member agencies Develop fact sheet regarding information, projects, etc. to be utilized by staff &amp; board members Provide tours of TVMWD facilities 3.6 Achieve an IT Risk rating of "low" according to industry standard vulnerability assessment methodologies of NIST and SANS Have an assessment performed of SCADA, accounting software, network access and other IT related issues Implement recommendations for areas identified as vulnerable Create a technology master plan to stay ahead of these issues
+Objective Action 3.1 Utilize and comply with a set of financial policies to maintain TVMWD's financial health Adopt financial policies regarding: annual budget and rate making process use of debt accumulation and use of reserves cash management and investments Maintain accreditation of SDLF's "District of Distinction" 3.2 Maintain TVMWD website with useful information Refine overall look and feel of website Post board agendas, packets and minutes for prior 1 year period and financial &amp; water quality reports for prior 2 year period Promote awareness of water issues Post resources for efficient use of water Post information which is repeatedly requested Maintain SDLF's "District Transparency Certificate of Excellence" 3.3 Be accountable and transparent with major decisions Each staff report will specify the goal/objective achieved with the requested action Comply with state controller's office and CalPERS' requirements for compensation disclosure Comply with TVMWD purchasing policy Obtain board approval as needed for policy changes Review and make any necessary revisions to all TVMWD agreements 3.4 Communicate TVMWD's role in the delivery of water Promote achievement of TVMWD goals and objectives Communicate with target audience the importance of TVMWD (a special district) so the value provided is recognized and supported Coordinate communication efforts with member agencies so they reiterate the benefit provided Develop fact sheet regarding information, projects, etc. to be utilized by staff &amp; board members Provide tours of TVMWD facilities 3.5 Ensure that all of the region's local government policy makers understand TVMWD's role in delivery of water Provide additional learning opportunities to TVMWD's board members Coordinate communication efforts with member agencies Maintain fact sheet regarding information, projects, etc. to be utilized by staff &amp; board members Provide tours of TVMWD facilities 3.6 Achieve an IT Risk rating of "low" according to industry standard vulnerability assessment methodologies of NIST and SANS Have an assessment performed of SCADA, accounting software, network access and other IT related issues Implement recommendations for areas identified as vulnerable Create a technology master plan to stay ahead of these issues